Hydrogen: the potential of North Sea Port

 North Sea Port, your hydrogen partner

 North Sea Port is the ideal partner for companies that want to use and/or produce hydrogen.
-It offers a supply of hydrogen, infrastructure to transport it and plenty of available land to provide a secure base for new businesses.
+It offers a supply of hydrogen, infrastructure to transport it and plenty of available land to provide a secure base for new companies.

 North Sea Port is already the largest hydrogen player in the Benelux: the companies in the port area produce and consume 580 ktons of hydrogen annually.
 With the additional investments planned, the port will grow into a major European player in the field of hydrogen.
 To this end, the port authority has developed a hydrogen strategy to facilitate the energy transition from fossil fuels to more sustainable hydrogen.